 Firearms Merchant Services

-Finding a firearms friendly credit card processing service is becoming more difficult for gun shop and FFL dealers.
+Finding a firearm friendly credit card processing service is becoming more difficult for gun shop and FFL dealers.
 As financial institutions tighten restrictions of firearms merchant account services, consumer demand is growing.
 Background checks regularly eclipse 20 million annually while estimates place about 300 million firearms in circulation today.
 In addition to firearms, the sales of ammunition and accessories represent staggering numbers.
-As consumers prefer online shopping, the demand for gun friendly credit card processing services grows year over year.
+As consumers prefer online shopping, the demand for credit card processing services for firearms grows year over year.

 After the 1968 Gun Control Act, gun dealers were required to have a Federal Firearms License through the ATF.
 This created a heavily regulated environment for gun shops and dealers.
 Add these regulations to the polarization of the 2nd amendment and it's clear why many payment processors have chosen to avoid the industry.
 But finding merchant services for firearms can be difficult for gun merchants or weapons dealers.
 Working with an FFL merchant services company, businesses can find competitive rates and fees with a simple application process.